Robust Robustness: Robustness in maxmin applications

 \section{Robustness in maxmin applications}

-In this section, we use our robustness criterion to re-evaluate maxmin design problems from the literature, including monopoly screening (with revenue and regret objectives), persuasion, delegation, and moral hazard.
-In many prominent examples, we show that the payoff guarantee from the proposed maxmin-optimal mechanism is not robust.
+In this section, we apply our robustness criterion to prominent maxmin-optimal mechanisms proposed in the literature in various settings: monopoly screening (with revenue and regret objectives), persuasion, delegation, and moral hazard.
+In many of these examples, we show that the payoff guarantee from the proposed maxmin-optimal mechanism is not robust.
 To guide our discussion, we first relate robustness to the continuity of the induced value function.